INN/docs/style-guides/code/wordpress.md

 #### Inline Documentation

-We believe that inline documentation of the Largo code is important and necessary, both to help future developers (including our future selves) and to encourage less experienced developers to work with our code.
+We believe that inline documentation of our WordPress-related code is important and necessary, both to help future developers (including our future selves) and to encourage less experienced developers to work with our code.
 If you're not convinced, read [this blog post on inline documentation by John Jacob Jacoby](http://jaco.by/2012/06/04/inline-documentation/), a major contributor to WordPress and related projects.

 ##### What should be documented?